Bjwebb/IATI-Transparency_Indicator/README.md

 --------
 Copy `example.settings.php` to `settings.php` and then edit the options.
 Create your `results` directory to store your results in.
+You will also need to create:
+* `csv` directory - to save your results in.
-You will also need to create a `csv` directory, and a `history` directory to save partial results in.
+* `history` directory - to save partial results in.
+* `helpers/CKAN_meta/tmp` directory - to store some temporary data
+* `helpers/CKAN_meta/CKAN_data` directory - to store location information about files on the registry

 Check your 'helper' files are up to date
 ----------------------------------------